semihgencturk/mint-react-alternative/README.md

 # Mint Official Website

-I developed this website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
+I developed this fully responsive website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)

 ## About The Project